besmera/besmera.github.io/src/F22-CSCI390/setup.md

 * Campus lab machines already have the software you need
 	* Terminal, VS Code, Node.js LTS, etc...
-* You can access these remotely using SSH and X11 forwarding
+* You can access these remotely using SSH and NoMachine
-	* Consider using compression `-C` in addition to the forwarding `-X`
-	* Windows will require installation of a seperate X11 server for example `Xming`
 	* You will need to have configured 2FA

 ```
-ssh -X yourusername@hopper.winthrop.edu
+ssh yourusername@hopper.winthrop.edu
 ```

 ## Campus Lab Machines